Týnec nad Sázavou: Geography

 Týnec nad Sázavou is located about 9 km northeast of Benešov and 30 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Čížov at 433 m above sea level.
 The Sázava River flows through the town.
-There is a set of ponds in the southern part of the municipal territory, supplied by the Janovický Stream (a tributary of the Sázava).
+There is a set of fishponds in the southern part of the municipal territory, supplied by the stream Janovický potok (a tributary of the Sázava).

 History

 The first written mention of Týnec nad Sázavou is from 1318, when Oldřich of Týnec was documented as the owner of the local castle.
 The oldest part of the castle is a Romanesque rotunda, which indicates that the castle was built around 1200.
 In 1622, after the Battle of White Mountain, the town was acquired by Albrecht von Wallenstein.
 During his rule, the castle was burned down and the town was devastated.
 The castle was partially repaired, but in 1654, it burned down for the second time and became a ruin.

-In 1785, Týnec was acquired by Count František Josef of Vrtba, who restored importance to the neglected town.
-He founded a factory for earthenware here, and had the Týnec Castle with its Romanesque rotunda repaired.
+In 1785, the Konopiště estate with Týnec was acquired by Count František Josef of Vrtba, who restored importance to the neglected town.
+He founded a factory for earthenware here in 1791, and had the Týnec Castle with its Romanesque rotunda repaired.
+After his death, the Konopiště estate was inherited by the Lobkowicz family.